hectorgabucio/blog/content/post/grpc-keepalive-with-nginx-proxy/how-to-grpc-keepalive-with-nginx-proxy.md

 While not ideal, this workaround provides a reliable solution for maintaining healthy gRPC connections through Nginx proxies.
 It's a good example of how sometimes we need to think outside the box when working with complex infrastructure setups, especially when dealing with mobile clients that may have unreliable connections.

 For a complete implementation example, check out the [nginx-hates-grpc-keepalive](https://github.com/hectorgabucio/nginx-hates-grpc-keepalive) repository.
+Feel free to play with it - enable grpc pings, try it with the nginx or envoy proxy, etc.